espacesociety/espacesociety.github.io/_macropedia/fasantauri-system.md

 With the failure of the Emperors and the beginning of the [Imperial Interregnum](/macropedia/imperial-interregnum), the Oligarchs were keen supporters of the new political structure with [Durin Bonish](/macropedia/durin-bonish) at the helm.
 Bonish was more keen to do business with the Oligarchs, receiving large loans and key [Congressional](/macropedia/imperial-congress) votes in return.
 While Bonish and his successors were vocally great champions of honest government, they were, in fact, the greatest beneficiaries of corruption, much of it stemming from the Oligarchs of Fasantauri.

 ### The Hundred Bloody Days
 It is still too recent in time to determine the truth of Fasantauri's involvement in the [Hundred Bloody Days](/macropedia/hundred-bloody-days).
-The were [Anthorph](/macropedia/anthorph)s in the system had always been a second-class populace, and bigoted attitudes never entirely faded away even during the more enlightened period of the High Imperium.
+The [Anthorph](/macropedia/anthorph)s in the system had always been a second-class populace, and bigoted attitudes never entirely faded away even during the more enlightened period of the High Imperium.
 The Oligarchs, while clearly uncomfortable with the Bloody Pretender, were quite willing to profit from his brief, vicious reign, and in this more than any other act, condemned themselves as profiteers and amoral power seekers.

 ### The Civil War
 The fall of the Bloody Pretender had swift consequences for the Fasantauri system.
 Its economy collapsed as the Oligarchs found themselves financially overextended from the vast loans they had given to the [Imperial Congress](/macropedia/imperial-congress) and the Bloody Pretender.
 Unemployment suddenly skyrocketed to over twenty percent, the Imperium currency so devalued now that double digit inflation became the norm.
 Revolution and civil war were inevitable.